Wales Millennium Centre: Opening Festival

-To commemorate the opening of the BBC Hoddinott Hall, an inaugural concert took place on 22 January 2009.
-It was part of an Opening Festival which took place between 22 January and 1 February 2009.
+To commemorate the opening of BBC Hoddinott Hall, an inaugural concert took place on 22 January 2009.
+It was part of an opening festival which took place between 22 January and 1 February 2009.
 The concert was performed by the BBC National Orchestra of Wales and was conducted by Thierry Fischer.
 It included the world premiere of St Vitus in the Kettle by Simon Holt, the orchestra's composer in association, who took over from Michael Berkeley.
-The BBC Hoddinott Hall was officially opened by the Prince of Wales on 31 January 2009, where he unveiled a plaque.
+BBC Hoddinott Hall was officially opened by the Prince of Wales on 31 January 2009, where he unveiled a plaque.